ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reviewing-a-PR.rst

 Prerequisites
 -------------

-A code or documentation contributor has made a pull request to merge their changes into one of `the ROS repositories <https://github.com/ros2>`__.
+A code or documentation contributor has :doc:`made a pull request </The-ROS2-Project/Contributing/Contributing-to-code/Making-a-PR>` to merge their changes into one of `the ROS repositories <https://github.com/ros2>`__.

 Steps
 -----